-In 2019, Berkshire remains a key destination for investment.
+In 2019, Buy-to-Let property investment in Berkshire remains a key destination for investors.
 One of the top performing economies in the country, Berkshire is home to a number of prime commuter destinations and the UK’s Silicon Valley – a name given to the region encompassing Bracknell and Reading.
 These two leafy towns are the UK’s tech powerhouses and host the country’s largest cluster of digital businesses outside of London.

 Outside of the tech corridor, more affordable markets such as Slough, Maidenhead and Windsor are utilising huge inward investment and the current state of the London market to attract huge demand.

 For buy-to-let investors, this blend of demand, investment and affordability is ideal.
 With the potential for strong rental yields and opportunities for capital growth across the region, we’re looking at where investors are identifying as the top buy-to-let hotspots in Berkshire.
 From tech hubs to Royal Boroughs, we’ve put together a list of the areas showing high demand and positive property performance, taking into account key investment signposts such as transport links, property prices and the current rental market.

 These are the best areas for buy-to-let property investment in Berkshire in 2020.

 Bracknell – RG12

 Average Property Price: £352,385